shefreenkaur/COMP371_Project/README.md

 # 🏨 Hotel Management System

 Welcome to our Hotel Management System project!
-This application is built using **Java (Swing)** for the frontend, **MySQL** for the database, and follows a clean, modular architecture to manage hotel operations like room reservations, billing, and inventory tracking.
+This computer program is coded in Java (Swing) as the front-end, MySQL as the database, and features a simple, modular design to manage hotel operations like room reservations, billing, and inventory control.

-This project is a collaborative effort between three team members, each responsible for a core area of the system: **Database Design**, **Backend Logic**, and **User Interface Development**.
+This project was a three-member team effort with each of us working on a main area of the system: Database Design, Backend Logic, and User Interface Development.

 ---